-The Maine Nordiques Youth is a MEAHA sanctioned youth hockey organization which calls The Androscoggin Bank Colisée home!
-The program aims to develop character, good sportsmanship, discipline and teamwork through youth hockey in a family friendly environment.
+The Maine Nordiques Youth is a MEAHA sanctioned youth hockey organization which calls The Colisée home!
+The program aims to develop character, good sportsmanship, discipline, and teamwork through youth hockey in a family-friendly environment.

 The Maine Nordiques Youth program aims to develop character, good sportsmanship, discipline and teamwork through youth hockey in a family friendly environment.
 We are committed to the development of the sport through the improvement of individual player skills, team building and physical and mental training.
 We will accomplish this by providing qualified, enthusiastic coaches, the most progressive teaching techniques and specialized training programs.
 The Maine Nordiques Youth will foster the will to compete in all our athletes and prepare them to become contributing members of society

 Our vision is to become a leader among hockey programs, to help grow hockey in Lewiston/Auburn as well as the State of Maine and be an educational and inspirational program that meets the varying needs of all its participants.

 The Colisée (formerly The Androscoggin Bank Colisee & the Central Maine Youth Center) was built in 1958-1959.
 Currently owned and operated by Firland Management, the Arena has a long and proud history of a variety of events.